With Mike Trout out, Charlie Blackmon is baseball's best center fielder

 "If I make a bad play or don't have a good at-bat, I want to immediately get rid of that and become a good productive player right after that happens," he says.
 "I'm not going to let that drag me down for the rest of the game."

 BLACKMON WAS JUST another wholesome, clean-cut American kid until the 2013 season, when he watched the Boston Red Sox win the World Series with some gnarly beards and developed a kinship with the group from afar.
-The hirsute look was a bit of a rebellious statement at the beginning, but it has come to embody the mindset he adopts between the lines.
+The Tom Hanks-in-"Castaway'' look was a bit of a rebellious statement at the beginning, but it has come to embody the mindset he adopts between the lines.

 "I enjoy it because it makes me feel competitive," Blackmon says.
 "My friends don't know what kind of person I am on the field.
 I'm a completely different person, I think, and this look very much reflects how I try to play the game.
 Focus.
 Intensity.
 Competitive desire.
 That kind of stuff."